Pat Kavanagh (Kilkenny hurler): Career

 Kavanagh first played hurling as a schoolboy with Good Counsel College in New Ross.
 He later studied at University College Dublin and won two Fitzgibbon Cup medals and a Dublin SHC title during his tenure there.
 Kavanagh began his club career by winning a Kilkenny JHC title with Rower-Inistioge in 1963 before later winning a Kilkenny SHC title in 1968.
 He subsequently transferred to the Borris–Ileigh club in Tipperary and ended his career by winning a Tipperary SHC medal in 1983.

-Kavanagh first played for Kilkenny at minor level before later lining out with the under-21 team, however, his inter-county underage career ended without success.
+Kavanagh first played for Kilkenny at minor level before later lining out with the under-21 team.
 He eventually progressed onto the senior team and came on as a substitute for Claus Dunne when Kilkenny beat Cork in the 1969 All-Ireland final.
 Kavanagh was again listed amongst the substitutes for Kilkenny's defeat by Limerick in the 1973 All-Ireland final.
 He later won an All-Ireland IHC title.